AnotherButler/documentation_docs/Docs/examples.md

 ## Example one

 > "Introductions (to the document or sections in the document) are the only places that can link ahead, unless you're specifically telling people "you can skip this if…".
 Everything else should only link to something that came before it (and that the user is therefore expected to have read).
 Otherwise, it's likely that you're telling readers that information that's essential to understand now is explained at a later point in the document.
-This is a good hint that your document is not organised logically.
+This is a good hint that your document is not organized logically.
 Do not make the readers jump around."

 This text is quite messy.
 The main point is near the end, the thing you shouldn't do is in the middle and the thing you're allowed to do is at the beginning but its wording is confused.
 There is no clear context to this text (even when you put it under the heading of "cross-referencing"), and because everything was mixed it wasn't clear that the exceptions to the rule are missing.
 This is somewhat better:

-> "The information in your document should be introduced in the order in which a reader is expected to learn it; readers shouldn't have to jump between sections to put the story together.
-Cross-references should therefore link back (to things the reader is expected to have read already), not forward.
-However, there are times when forward referencing is correct:
+> "Introduce information in the order in which you expect the reader to learn it; readers shouldn't have to jump between sections to put the story together.
+Cross-references should therefore link back (to things the reader has already read), not forward.
+However, there are times when you should forward reference:

 > 1. In an introduction, where it allows people to skip to the interesting bits (it functions like a table of contents).
 This is true for all introductions - for the whole doc, for a chapter, for a section or set of instructions - anything.